 Regardless the authenticity of the footage – we all know too well how reality show often is a staged show – the reputation of Lawang Sewu as a place better suited for the setting of a horror movie rather than a beautiful historic place where people can learn about the history of the city is deeply instilled in people’s minds.
 Fortunately in recent years efforts have been made to renovate its crumbling parts in hope for preserving the building and bringing it back to its heyday, also changing people’s perception of the Dutch heritage.

-Named after the many doors it has – lawang is Javanese for door and sewu is thousand – Lawang Sewu was completed in 1920 and served as the headquarters of the Nederlands-Indische Spoorweg Maatschappij (NIM), the Dutch Indies Railway Company.
+Named after the many doors it has – lawang is Javanese for door and sewu is thousand – Lawang Sewu was completed in 1920 and served as the headquarters of the Nederlands-Indische Spoorweg Maatschappij (NIS), the Dutch Indies Railway Company.
 Consisting of two main buildings – A and B – and two smaller structures – C and D – Lawang Sewu was built in Dutch colonial style incorporating many doors and large windows which gave the building compound its moniker.

-Lawang Sewu remained the office of NIM until the Japanese forces took control of the city in 1942 and turned the basement of Building B into a prison where executions purportedly took place.
+Lawang Sewu remained the office of NIS until the Japanese forces took control of the city in 1942 and turned the basement of Building B into a prison where executions purportedly took place.
 Three years later after Japan’s surrender to the Allied Forces and Indonesia’s proclamation of its independence a number of Japanese soldiers were still stationed around Semarang although most of the elite personnel of Kido Butai were already captured by the Indonesians.

 But in October 1945 – only two months after Indonesia’s independence – Semarang was engulfed in a battle between the Indonesian armed forces and the remaining Japanese soldiers following the escape of some Kido Butai personnel from prison.
 Lawang Sewu saw one of the fiercest battles in the city during a five-day period which ended up in the victory on the Indonesian side.